BIOGRAPHY

 ARTIST STATEMENT

+I am fascinated by the fractured experience of womanhood: the state of being simultaneously revered and vilified, desired and rejected, empowered and objectified.
+As a 20-year-old college student, I became of the earliest documented survivors of revenge porn and cyber-stalking.
+Amid ongoing online harassment and post-traumatic stress, I moved to Germany, where I lived as my alter-ego and worked as a nude model (Elle Peril, 2012-2017) to reclaim agency over my narrative.
 From scrying in bowls of menstrual blood to breastfeeding members of the public, my performances immerse audiences in one-to-one rituals of intense yet fleeting intimacy.
 Subverting the power dynamics between the observer and the observed, I employ the historically subjugated Asian female body to challenge systems of social discipline and capitalist extraction.
 Locating the origins of gender and racial violence in state control of the body, I embody the emancipatory possibilities of erotic capital as both victim and accomplice to the contradictions of neoliberal feminism.

 CONTACT